sequencemedia/React.Routes.Renderer/README.md

 # React.Routes.Renderer

 A Promise interface for rendering isomorphic React components at the server.
+You can instantiate this class in ES5+ without transpiling or refactoring your application.

 ```
 var Renderer = require('react-routes-renderer').Renderer,